CloCkWeRX/node-limitlessLED/README.md

  * Paste `https://gist.github.com/theojulienne/b8e3e09729faa49353b4` in the Gist box and click Gist/Import
  * Your widget will change to give you a color/temperature wheel, brightness slider and on/off button.

+### Caveats

+* The "WiFi Receiver Bridge" doesn't provide any feedback, so if you set the IP Address or port wrong, the widget will still display but will not be able to actuate.
+Similarly, you should make sure that all the LEDs are paired to the bridge and work completely **before** using the ninja driver, by using one of the free iPhone/Android applications suggested by limitless.
+* The LimitlessLED doesn't support setting or reading brightness directly, so when you set brightness the ninja driver sends multiple brightness up/down events to syncronise, then set, the brightness.
+This seems to work most of the time, but it can occasionally get out of sync.
+You might see a slight over compensation as the driver overshoots (to calibrate) and gets back to the desired brightness value.